Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-locomotive, everybody.
-I think it is worth it is worth checking out. um yeah you know For my and my preference, honestly, I think I might enjoy the original a little better. um Because it's just it's just more succinct.
-And you know not everything that's shorter is more succinct.
+like this is not a serial killer, like, a dark adventure game.
+So that's Locomotive, everybody.
+I think it is worth it is worth checking out. um Yeah.
+You know, for my and my preference, honestly, i think i might enjoy the original a little better. um Because it's just it's just more succinct.
+And, you know, not everything that's shorter is more succinct.

 01:11:10